All Episodes

 But here's a quote from John Kennedy, October 22nd, 1962, a Democrat, by the way.

-If you test a nuclear weapon, North Korea will thus become a parking lot.
+The equivalent to this would be, Kim Jong-il, if you test a nuclear weapon, North Korea will thus become a parking lot.

-That's what I meant, talking about the America of old.
+That's what I meant talking about the America of old.

-Food stamp program finally speaks their language, food stamps in four hours.
+Food Stamp Program finally speaks their language, food stamps, in four hours.

-Illegals welcome.
+Illegals, welcome.

 It's a right and a privilege.